cosmos/ethermint-archive/docs/architecture/future-architecture.rst

 that the information it received from web3 is valid as well and is backed by the app_hash that is within the tendermint block.

-This way we developers can write fully secure ethermint wallets that build on top of our RPC package so that it offers exactly the same web3 endpoints that they would normally work with.
+This way developers can write fully secure ethermint wallets that build on top of our RPC package so that it offers exactly the same web3 endpoints that they would normally work with.
 For example, you can write a phone wallet, which uses our light client package to securely keep up with the state of the ethermint chain.